Wolfson Building, Parks Road, Oxford OX1 3QD

-Patricia is a Research Fellow at the Global Cyber Security Capacity Centre.
+Patricia is a Senior Research Associate at the Global Cyber Security Capacity Centre.
 Her main role is supporting the research programme in cybersecurity capacity-building.

 Patricia has a PhD in Economics from Universitat Rovira i Virgili (Spain) and her research interests are in Applied Microeconomic Theory, with a special focus on institutions, mechanism design and competitions.
 Her published and ongoing research uses theoretical and empirical methodologies in a variety of contexts - public procurement, affirmative action, European integration, and cybersecurity capacity.
-She is an Associate Fellow of the Higher Education Academy and conducts classes of the MPhil course in Microeconomics at the Department of Economics, University of Oxford.
+She is an Associate Fellow of the Higher Education Academy and has conducted classes of the MPhil course in Microeconomics at the Department of Economics, University of Oxford.
 You can find more information at her personal website.